Frequently Asked Questions

 What are the goals by which you measure success?

 Our goal is for you to reach your optimal health.
-Because we can measure your health from the inside with Metabolic Testing and Body Composition Analysis, we want your numbers to be within normal ranges, i.e. metabolism, muscle mass, fat-free mass, fat mass, intra cellular water and phase angle.
-Another goal is for you not to obsess about food, body and weight, but to be energized, active and to follow your dreams.
+Because we can measure your health from the inside with metabolic testing and body composition analysis, we want your numbers (i.e. metabolism, muscle mass, fat-free mass, fat mass, intra cellular water, and phase angle) to be within normal ranges.
+Another goal is for you not to obsess about food, body, and weight and to focus instead on your energy, activity levels, and future goals.

 How long does treatment take?

-This is impossible to say.
-If you follow our plan and your metabolism isn’t too off, it takes 6 – 8 weeks for your metabolism to recover.
-However, those with more serious problems often take longer to heal.
-We recommend that you come in once a week, since we need to see you that often to learn how your body is responding to the food plan and suitably adjust course as you are making progress.
+There is no one-size-fits-all when it comes to treatment.
+If you follow our plan and your metabolism isn’t too far off the normal range, it takes six to eight weeks for your metabolism to recover.
+However, individuals with more serious problems often take longer to heal.
+We recommend that you come in once a week.
+This schedule allows us to learn how your body is responding to the food plan and suitably adjust course as you are making progress.

 What does a typical eating plan from the Kahm clinic look like?